Skip to content

 Equivalently, \(\epsilon\) is an invariant bilinear form on \((\half,0)\) or on its dual, and then \(\braketS{q_{1}q_{2}}\) is antisymmetric.

-Repeating the previous discussion onto the complex conjugate representation \((0,\half)\) and its dual \((0,\half)^{\dual}\), the angle bra, ket and braket satisfy
+Repeating the previous discussion onto the complex conjugate representation \((0,\half)\) and its dual \((0,\half)^{\dual}\), the angle bra and ket satisfy

 The normalization of the intertwiner is chosen to commute with complex conjugation: